 What is the result?
 The result is a highly concentrated vinegar that’s extremely fragrant, sweet…and delicious.
 Balsamic vinegar is an exquisite product due to its unique flavor and the lengthy process and expertise involved.

 However, most balsamic vinegar that you will find in your local grocery store didn’t go through this process.
 Balsamic vinegar is becoming more popular outside of Italy and producers have found ways around this.
-Some producers make a blend of wine vinegar concentrate and aged the mixture for three to four years.
+Some producers make a blend of wine vinegar concentrate and age the mixture for three to four years.
 If you want it to be cheap and mass-produced, mix vinegar with grape concentrate, acetic acid, sugar, and artificial wood flavoring.
 (Yuck).

-These vinegars aren’t as traditional or nearly as delicious!
+These vinegar aren’t as traditional or nearly as delicious!
 Modena is the only place to find authentic, traditional balsamic vinegar, just as Campania’s unique characteristics give mozzarella de bufala din Campania an exceptional flavor.
 Modena’s balsamic vinegar is made from white Trebbiano di Castelvetro grapes.
 It goes through all the steps and is therefore the most expensive balsamic vinegar around.
 It’s also the “only” balsamic vinigar according to foodies and purists.
 It’s protected by DOP status, just like Campania’s buffalo mozzarella.

 You don’t want to use aceto balsamico de Modena if you have it.
 It only takes a few drops and is great on salads, steaks, Parmesan cheese, and vanilla ice cream.